JurjiuDarius/Book-Review-App/README.md

 # BookReviewApp

-An app for reviewing apps.
-It is also possible to add books and view locations where the books can be bought.
+An app meant as an exercise for working with hibernate on a lower level, as well as properly structuring business logic.

+This is a college project me and a fellow student worked on for a course.